-- The £2 million youth strand of the Building Connections Fund is now open.
-Apply: http://bit.ly/2BcxcQJ
+- The £2 million Youth strand of the Building Connections Fund is now closed.

 Charities and community organisations across England can now apply for a share of more than £11 million to tackle loneliness.

 Part of this Building Connections Fund, announced last month by Prime Minister Theresa May, will be distributed by the Big Lottery Fund to projects tackling loneliness across all ages.
-Visit the Big Lottery Fund’s website to find out if your project is eligible.
-Applications are open until Friday 24 August.
+This fund opened on 16 July 2018 and has now closed to applications.

 The remaining £2 million of this fund will be distributed here at the Co-op Foundation to support projects that tackle youth loneliness specifically.
-Grants of up to £80,000 will be available and applications will open in August.
-Subscribe to our blog to hear first when this happens.
+Grants of up to £80,000 will be available and applications opened on 15 August.
+Please note, this fund has now closed to applications.

 Is your project eligible for youth strand funding?